15 Crazy Facts About McDonald's Fries You Never Knew

 We've already mentioned that some chemicals are added to the potatoes for preservation and color.
 But if you're used to making fries at home or going to restaurants where this food option isn't frozen before it makes its way to your plate, you might think the only ingredients are potatoes, oil, and salt.
 McDonald's, though, also includes ingredients like dextrose and sodium acid pyrophosphate when it comes to cooking up their potatoes.

 Six fries is a proper serving size, according to one Harvard professor.

-In a recent New York Times report about French fries, Eric Rimm, a professor of epidemiology and nutrition at Harvard's T. H. Chan School of Public Health, suggested eating a smaller amount of fries, paired with a leafy green vegetable.
+In a New York Times report about French fries, Eric Rimm, a professor of epidemiology and nutrition at Harvard's T. H. Chan School of Public Health, suggested eating a smaller amount of fries, paired with a leafy green vegetable.
 "I think it would be nice if your meal came with a side salad and six French fries," Rimm told the Times.
 But you're not alone if you think that eating just six fries is a little ridiculous.
 At McDonald's though, you can get anywhere from around 50 to nearly 90 fries, depending on if you order a size small or large.
-That is a whole lot more than just six, that's for sure.

 Multiple varieties of potatoes go into one batch.

 You're probably familiar with Russet potatoes, which make for great baked potatoes and fries.
 But McDonald's notes on its website that it uses four common potato types—Russet Burbank, Russet Ranger, Umatilla Russet, and Shepody potatoes—to create its fries.

 McDonald's most likely won't ever sell curly fries, much to diners' dismay.

 It's evidently a common enough question that McDonald's notes on its "Snacks & Sides FAQ" page that no U.S. McDonald's locations serve curly fries.
 And it doesn't seem like something that's going to happen anytime soon, either.

 There's a chance they might taste different across the pond.